 One of my favorite spring wildflowers is the Virginia bluebell.
 They are native to Missouri and can be found in moist, wooded areas or floodplains.
 These delicate blossoms emerge in early spring and tend to peak around mid-April in our region.
-Here are three of our favorite area parks to see a stunning sea of bluebells in bloom.
+Here are six of our favorite area parks to see a stunning sea of bluebells in bloom.

 1. Shaw Nature Reserve

 The Shaw Nature Reserve in Gray Summit, Missouri is a wonderful place to visit no matter the time of year.
 The reserve offers over 17 miles of trails that wind through gardens, woods, prairie, and even a wetland area.
 In the spring, the hills are bursting with a variety of wildflowers including bluebells.
 The bluebells can be found near the Meramec floodplain area of the park.
 The easiest way to reach the flowers is to park at the Maritz Trail House and then take Trail 13 (The Wildflower Trail) or Trail 14 (The Bluff Overlook Trail) down the hill towards the river.

 Park Info: Advance reservations are recommended, but not required here.
 Shaw is open daily from 8 a.m.- 7 p.m.
 (Open until 8 p.m. in summer)

 Admission is $5; $3 seniors & children; members and children under 12 free

 2. St. Francois State Park